 In addition to offering a fully comprehensive study program, the campus also houses some of the specialized industrial technologies programs such as automotive, air conditioning and sheet metal, machine tool, and welding.

-Students can take all their studies at the Downtown Campus or a portion at that campus and the special studies are followed by the special studies as the studies are followed by the special studies as the studies are followed by the special studies as the studies are followed by the special studies are followed by the special studies are followed by the special studies as the studies are followed by the special studies are followed by the special studies as the special studies are followed by the special studies as the special studies are special studies as the special studies as the special studies are special studies as the special studies as the special studies are special studies as the specia that campus and the remainder at any of the other College locations.
+Students can take all their studies at the Downtown Campus or a portion at that campus and the remainder at any of the other College locations.
 Bus service is available linking the Downtown and West Campuses.